-There’s a relation between how much you believe in your product and your capability to convince your customer to believe in it.
+There’s a relationship between how much you believe in your product and your capability to convince your customer to believe in it.

-And I live you with one quote straight from the horses’ mouth (just spare yourself the easy jokes with “getting into” 😉 :
+And I leave you with one quote straight from the horses’ mouth :

 When you get into business you will make a living.
 But when the business gets into you, you will make a great life.

-Brian Tracey suggests to note down immediately after each sales call / meeting what you did good and what you can do different.
+Brian Tracey suggests noting down immediately after each sales call / meeting what you did good and what you can do differently.

 By focusing on the positives and on what you can do different you program into your subconscious mind the best behavior -like having a totally new interaction- and they’ll be ready at your disposal on the next call.

 100 calls warm-up period program

-The author recommends that for every new job / task or product you start, you should make an effort to have 100 calls and face to face interactions as soon as possible.
+Every new job or product, you should make an effort to have 100 calls and face to face interactions as soon as possible.

 The focus of these calls is not necessarily to sell but to get face-to-face time with prospects and tell them about your product or services.

 And without focusing on sales it’s even possible you will make sales more easily.

-In any case, the 100 calls warm up period will teach you much more than most people will learn in years (questions, customers feedback, customer issues etc etc).
+In any case, the 100 calls warm-up period will teach you much more than most people will learn in years (questions, customers feedback, customer issues etc.).